-Steve Ensminger, a former starting quarterback for LSU, enters his sixth year as the Tigers’ tight ends coach in 2015.
+Steve Ensminger, a former starting quarterback for LSU, enters his seventh year as the Tigers tight ends coach in 2016.

 A 1982 graduate of LSU, Ensminger played quarterback for the Tigers under head coach Charlie McClendon from 1976-79.
 Ensminger played in three bowl games (Sun, Liberty, Tangerine) at LSU and has followed that by coaching in 16 bowl games as an assistant at the collegiate level.